dronekit/dronekit-python/example/documentation/guided-set-speed-yaw-demo.md

 ## How does it work?

-The GUIDED mode is a flying modality that allows a vehicle to fly autonomously without a predefined a mission.
-It allows a user, a GCS (ground control station) or a companion computer to control the vehicle and give new instructions to react to new events or situations.
+The GUIDED mode allows a vehicle to fly autonomously without a predefined a mission.
+This enables a GCS (ground control station) or a companion computer to control the vehicle "on the fly", reacting to new events or situations as they occur.

-When flying in this modality, the SET_POSITION_TARGET_LOCAL_NED and MAV_CMD_CONDITION_YAW commands are useful to instruct the vehicle to move along to a specific direction towards a target or a point without knowing its coordinates.
+The example uses this mode, and calls the  [SET_POSITION_TARGET_LOCAL_NED](https://pixhawk.ethz.ch/mavlink/#SET_POSITION_TARGET_LOCAL_NED) and [MAV_CMD_CONDITION_YAW](http://planner.ardupilot.com/wiki/common-mavlink-mission-command-messages-mav_cmd/#mav_cmd_condition_yaw) commands to control the vehicle direction and speed.

-The key code in this demo are the following functions:
+The key code is captured in the following functions:

 ```
 # send_nav_velocity - send nav_velocity command to vehicle to request it fly in specified direction